mttomczak/EwEtools/README.md

 # EwEtools
-This repository has been created  to work together on tools to help EwE (www.ecopath.org) users with data handling., plotting etc.
+This repository has been created  to work together on tools to help Ecopath with Ecosim (www.ecopath.org) users with data handling, plotting etc.